teamleadercrm/api/GUIDELINES.md

 #### When not to use `null` in properties

-1. Whenever you are updating a property that is optional/nullable and has a value assigned and you don't want to remove that value.
+1. Whenever you are updating a property that is optional/nullable and has a value assigned you don't want to remove.

 #### Nullable vs Optional